 The speed with which the amendment was ratified in many states reflected the shifting social realities facing women.
 World War II, in particular, opened new occupational doors for women.
 The number of women entering the job force during the war is often exaggerated—only about five million of the 19 million women in the wartime workforce were first-time workers.
 But the attitude toward female labor changed dramatically.
 Assisted by wartime propaganda urging women to play their part, women were portrayed as strong, ingenious, and valuable members of the civilian workforce.
 And despite post-war efforts to return women to their "proper" place, many women had grown far too accustomed to the power and the paycheck employment offered.
 (You can more about all this here.)

 Of course, not all women embraced the changes facing women in this post-war era.
 Many believed that something had been lost and that the Equal Rights Amendment threatened to further undermine the privileges and even character of womanhood.
 Phyllis Schlafly became a conservative icon by speaking out for these women in a 1972 article that rhetorically asked, "What's Wrong with 'Equal Rights' for Women"?
-Within months she had a huge following and a nationwide organization; within a year the momentum for ratification of the Nineteenth Amendment had come to a grinding halt.
+Within months she had a huge following and a nationwide organization; within a year the momentum for ratification of the ERA had come to a grinding halt.
 By 1982, the deadline for ratification had passed and the Equal Rights Amendment was dead.
 (You can read why and how Schlafly did this here.)

 From Alice Paul to Betty Friedan